-Dish Network announced at International CES it will use the “TV Everywhere” moniker on a suite of products based on Slingbox technology from the Sling Media division of its EchoStar hardware development unit.
+Las Vegas - Dish Network has announced here it will use the "TV Everywhere" moniker on a suite of products based on Slingbox technology from the Sling Media division of its EchoStar hardware development unit.

 The new products and services will allow subscribers to access live TV and DVR recordings over the Internet and on in-home wireless networks.
 At the same time the satellite-TV service's EchoStar sibling unit unveiled several similar products for other multichannel TV service providers.

-Sling products for Dish Network showcased at the show included the previously shown ViP 922 “SlingLoaded” set-top, which is now expected in the second quarter of 2010.
+Sling products for Dish Network being showcased here include the previously shown ViP 922 "SlingLoaded" set-top, which is now expected in the second quarter of 2010.

-Dish introduced a Remote Access app, which enables a handheld iPhone or iPod Touch device to be used as a remote control for most of Dish Network's standard- and high-definition DVR receivers.
+Dish is also introducing a Remote Access app, which enables a handheld iPhone or iPod Touch device into a remote control for most of Dish Network's standard- and high-definition DVR receivers.